bluedev41/ecard/README.md

-This plugin is a work in progress!
+This plugin is a work in progress and is not yet ready for release!